 Situated south of Lake Urmia on the Miandoab-Naghadeh Route.
-Kani Brazan hosts the largest population of migratory and wading birds including endangered White-headed Duck and protected species of marbled ducks, pelicans, swans, flamingos, Spotted Eagle as well as other birds such as goose, duck, Ruddy shelduck.
+Kani Brazan hosts the largest population of migratory and wading birds including the endangered White-headed Duck and protected species of marbled ducks, pelicans, swans, flamingos, Spotted Eagle as well as other birds such as goose, duck, Ruddy shelduck.

 It is located in Marivan, Kurdistan.
-There are 29 plant species, 74 birds, nine fish, two mammals, three reptiles and three amphibians have been identified in the wetland.
+There are 29 plant species, 74 birds, nine fish, two mammals, three reptiles, and three amphibians that have been identified in the wetland.
 These include some globally vulnerable species such as the lesser white-fronted goose (Anser erythropus), red-breasted goose (Branta ruficollis), Amur carp (Cyprinus carpio), and common tortoise (Testudo graeca).
 The Site also supports endemic species such as the Namak scraper (Capoeta bushes) and the Mesopotamian spiny eel (Mastacembelus mastacembelus).
 Communities around the wetland depend on the lake for their livelihoods related to fishing and recreational activities. ( Zarivar wildlife refuge) REF.

 This lagoon is located in Gilan Province, this area is one of the most beautiful and interesting, and incredible natural habitats.
 Water lilies that grow in summer add to yet another beauty of Anzali Lagoon.
-This natural freshwater lagoon, which is recognized as an important bird sanctuary in the world, hosts about 100 species of birds such as swans, herons, ducks.
+This natural freshwater lagoon, which is recognized as an important bird sanctuary in the world, hosts about 100 species of birds such as swans, herons, and ducks.